 The Tang Dynasty was one of the glorious periods in Chinese history, and women's hairstyles became the pinnacle of ancient Chinese beauty and fashion.

 During the prosperous Tang era, the styling of women's hair buns became increasingly elaborate and towering.
 Large and ornate hair buns were common, adorned with splendid hair accessories and jewelry, and the headpieces were resplendent with gold and gems, displaying a luxurious and magnificent charm.
-Additionally, Tang women preferred deep-colored makeup, such as lips and thick eyebrows.
+Additionally, Tang women preferred deep-colored makeup, such as deep red lips and thick eyebrows.

 The Five Dynasties and Ten Kingdoms, and Northern Song Dynasty